blackjackfruit/TileEditorPro/README.md

 ### TODO:
 * Project settings
-    * Save Project
+    * Save Project.
-    * Save Palettes for latter viewing
+    * Save Palettes for latter viewing.
-    * Number of selected tiles selected (zooming scale 1x, 2x, 4x)
+    * Allow the change of the number of tiles selectable (zooming scale 1x, 2x, 4x) at a time.
 * More options for painting such as fill, square, lines, etc.
 * Must replace current implementation of using NSCollection with a custom collection class for improved speed.
-* Unit Tests
+* Need to write Unit Tests.